 MoEngage supports the last-click attribution model.
 All the user activity/event will be attributed to the last click done by the user.
 The attribution window here is the session duration.

-For example, if the user came from a Google Ads, stayed for a session of 5 minutes and performed 15 events.
+For example, if the user came from Google Ads, stayed for a session of 5 minutes, and performed 15 events.
 The source property value, for all of these 15 events will be Google Ads.
 For the next session, if the user came organically, all the events in that session will not have any source information.